How to buy Royal Caribbean Cruises (RCL) shares in Australia

 Royal Caribbean Cruises overview

 Royal Caribbean Cruises Ltd. operates as a cruise company worldwide.
-The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara, and Silversea Cruises brands, which comprise a range of itineraries that call on approximately 1,000 destinations.
-As of December 31, 2020, it operated 61 ships with an aggregate capacity of approximately 137,930 berths.
+The company operates cruises under the Royal Caribbean International, Celebrity Cruises, and Silversea Cruises brands, which comprise a range of itineraries.
+As of February 13, 2023, it operated 64 ships.
 The company was founded in 1968 and is headquartered in Miami, Florida.

 Royal Caribbean Cruises in the news